-Are all of the above elements of the audit report included in a single document as required by Auditor General Rules 10.806(2) and 10.856(2), as applicable?

-Are one paper copy and one electronic copy of the audit report being submitted as required by Auditor General Rules 10.807(3) and 10.857(4), as applicable?

-Is the electronic copy named using all lower case letters as follows: [fiscal year] [name of entity].pdf.
-For example, the converted document for the 2013-14 fiscal year for Alachua County District School Board should be named 2014 alachua county dsb.pdf, while the converted document for the 2013-14 fiscal year for Alachua Learning Center, Inc. should be named 2014 alachua learning center.pdf.
-If the charter school goes by a DBA (does business as), use the DBA in the file name.
+, √ Are all of the above elements of the audit report included in a single document as required by Sections 10.806(2) and 10.856(2), Rules of the Auditor General, as applicable? √ Are one paper copy and one electronic copy of the audit report being submitted as required by Sections 10.807(3) and 10.857(4), Rules of the Auditor General, as applicable? √ Is the electronic copy named using all lower case letters as follows: [fiscal year] [name of entity].pdf?
+For example, the converted document for the 2015-16 fiscal year for Alachua County District School Board should be named 2016 alachua county dsb.pdf, while the converted document for the 2015-16 fiscal year for Alachua Learning Center, Inc. should be named 2016 alachua learning center.pdf.
+If the charter school goes by a DBA (doing business as), use the DBA in the file name.
 Was the audit report submitted within 45 days after receipt of the audit report from the auditor, but no later than 9 months after the end of the fiscal year?
-NOTE: There are no provisions in the statutes for any extensions for filing the audit report.
+NOTE: There is no provision in law authorizing an extension for filing the audit report.

 This checklist should accompany the audit report.
 It is suggested that you retain a copy of the checklist for your files.
-Do not hesitate to contact this office if assistance or clarification is needed regarding reporting requirements.
-Our address, telephone, and fax numbers are as follows:
+Do not hesitate to contact us if assistance or clarification is needed regarding reporting requirements.
+Our contact information is as follows: